-2.1 Many groups can nominate species for RST, usually from the UNEP-WCMC candidate list.
+2.1 Many groups (e.g. the Secretariat, members of the Committees, Parties, or other relevant experts) can nominate species for RST, usually from the UNEP-WCMC candidate list.

 Step 3: AC/PC makes decisions about which range States to move into formal review